 - Fatal Heatstroke: Heat Strokes are common in any breed of dog.
 Any hot environment causes the occurrence of heat stroke in dogs since their sweat glands are only in their paws.
 Instead of sweating, dogs pant instead, but excessive panting can be a sign of overheating.
 A dog with thick fur like Great Pyrenees lab mix can be a victim of heat stroke.
 Owners should always prepare water for their Labrador Great Pyrenees, especially on hot days.

 While there are a lot of possible health issues the breed has, it’s essential to familiarize signs of bloating.
 Most of the listed health problems are genetics, so ensure that your breeders employ genetic testing on their parents.
 Always ask for the medical record of the puppy’s parents.
 You should know the hip scores of the parents, and they must pass the clear eye test.
 Try to ask also about the ear and heart problems of the parents.
 Some other listed issues are related to the environment and personal care.
 Make sure that you treat your Great Pyrenees mixed with labrador well to avoid environmental health issues like heat stroke.

 Great Pyrenees crossed with Labrador Food Requirements

 Always consult a veterinarian regarding your dog’s diet.
-If you are finding it hard to find high-quality dog food, here are some examples to look:
+If you are finding it hard to find high-quality dog food, here are additional examples:

 - Now Fresh Grain-Free Large-Breed Adult Recipe: This product has the right amount of glucosamine and chondroitin, which are suitable for your dog’s joint.
 The dog food also contains grain-free carbohydrates which will prevent your dog from overfilling its stomach.
 It also has essential vitamins that are good for coat and fur.